 Partners use development stores for two main purposes:

 - Build a Shopify store on behalf of a client (and when you transfer it to your client, you’ll earn a recurring commission)

 - Test an app or a theme that’s still in development

-In both cases, the process of creating a development store is the same, but certain features like developer preview might prevent you from transferring the store to a client.
+In both cases, the process of creating a development store is the same, but certain features like developer preview, or using generated test data might prevent you from transferring the store to a client.

 Development store referrals

 A development store referral is when you refer a new merchant to Shopify by signing them up to the platform, creating a development store for them, and transferring store ownership over to the client when you’re done.

 After your client switches to a paid plan, Shopify will pay you a percentage of their subscription fee.